-In 2013, there was again stable financial environment in Sofiyska Voda JSC as a result of the strict financial discipline under the conditions of continuing economic crisis and stagnation.
+In 2013, there was again stable financial environment in the Group as a result of the strict financial discipline under the conditions of continuing economic crisis and stagnation.
 All sectors of the Bulgarian economy were affected by it directly or indirectly.
 The profit from the operating activities for the year was BGN 36.7 million, which is less than the level of BGN 42.8 million in 2012.
-In 2013, the Company's revenue from main charges amounts to BGN 125 million, which is 1.30% below the revenue from main charges in the previous year - BGN 127 million.
-The main reason for this is the world trend, observed in Bulgaria as well, of decrease in the customers' use of the service provided by the Company.
-The Company's total revenue for 2013 was BGN 171.4 million.
+In 2013, The Group's revenue from main charges amounts to BGN 125 million, which is 1.30% below the revenue from main charges in the previous year - BGN 127 million.
+The main reason for this is the world trend, observed in Bulgaria as well, of decrease in the customers' use of the service provided by The Group.
+The Group's total revenue for 2013 was BGN 171.5 million.
 The revenue from construction in 2013 was BGN 44.7 million (BGN 35.9 million in 2012).